digipres/publications/ipres/ipres-2008/papers/conceptual-framework-for-the-use-of-the-service-oriented-archite.md

 notes_url: null
 parent: iPRES 2008
 presentation_url: null
+publication_type: paper
 size: 83627
 source_name: iPRES
-title: 'Conceptual Framework for the Use of the Service-oriented Architecture-Approach in the Digital Preservation: Paper - iPRES 2008 - London'
+title: Conceptual Framework for the Use of the Service-oriented Architecture-Approach in the Digital Preservation
-type: paper
 year: 2008
 ---